jundalisay/spblist/content/en/research/descartes/man/article-08.md

-### 9. The more vivid and actively moving blood particles ascend to the brain's cavities or ventricles.
+### 9. The more vivid and actively moving blood particles ascend to the brain's cavities

 This is because the arteries that carry them are situated in a straighter line than other arteries branching from the heart.